brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/bank-fraud.md

 ---
 layout: PageLayout
-metaTitle: Phoenix Child Pornography Attorney
+metaTitle: Phoenix Bank Fraud Attorney
 metaDescription: >-
   Phoenix bank fraud attorney, Bruce Blumberg has received hundreds of not guilty fraud verdicts and can help your white collar defense case.